Opentrons/opentrons-modules/modules/thermo-cycler/QC/lid_testing/readme.md

 *Uploading firmware:*
 1. Open Arduino
 2. Open the thermocycler sketch (if not already open) from File->sketchbook->modules->thermo-cycler->thermo-cycler-arduino
-3. Go to Tools->Board and select 'Adafruit Feather M0'
+3. Go to Tools->Board and select 'Opentrons Thermocycler M0'
-4. Go to Tools->Port and select the thermocycler port (should show up as a COM port with description- 'Adafruit Feather M0')
+4. Go to Tools->Port and select the thermocycler port (should show up as a COM port with description- 'Opentrons Thermocycler M0')
 5. Upload the firmware by clicking the arrow button below the menu items or from Sketch->Upload

 *Running the python script:*